 In some instances, the State or Territory Police Partner Agency may need additional information to assist in making a matching decision.
 To do this, they may raise an RFI with National Crime Check.

 The RFI will generally take the form of additional address details, photo ID or requesting an Applicant attend a police station to submit a fingerprint sample.

 It is the responsibility of National Crime to ensure that RFIs are completed and to liaise with the Applicant to obtain the relevant information.

 Once a confirmed match has been determined, the Police Partner Agency undertakes vetting of the relevant Police History Information (PHI) held on its systems.
-Vetting involves applying relevant legislation and/or policy to the PHI, to determine what can be released.
-The Police Partner Agency also takes into account the category and purpose of the Police Check to determine the type and amount of information that is released.
-The Police Check then goes into the Final Vetting stage.
+Vetting involves applying relevant State or Territory legislation and/or policy to the PHI, to determine what can be released.
+The State or Territory Police Partner Agency also takes into account the category and purpose of the Police Check to determine the type and amount of information that is released.
+The Nationally Co-ordinated Criminal History Check then goes into the Final Vetting stage.

-The coordinating Police Partner Agency is responsible for reviewing the vetted results and applying its own legislation/policy to determine what PHI will be released to National Crime Check.
+The coordinating Police Partner Agency is responsible for reviewing the vetted results and applying its own State or Territory legislation/policy to determine what PHI will be released to National Crime Check.

 • No Disclosable Court Outcomes (NDCO)

 – There is no PHI that can be released to the submitting organisation

 – PHI exists that can be released to the submitting organisation.
 The PHI may include: